taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default App;
 ~~~~~~~~

-But who gives the props to the `Stories` component?
+But who gives the props to the `Stories` component then?
 This component is the first component that needs to know about the list of stories, because it has to display it.
 The solution is to upgrade the `Stories` component to a connected component.
+It should be connected to the state layer.
 So, instead of only exporting the plain `Stories` component:

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~